EXCLUSIVE-EU's planned digital levy to cover hundreds of firms, Vestager says | Business

 "Where the OECD agreement is for the 100 biggest companies, this is for many, many more companies," she said, adding that the levy would mostly affect European firms but others would also be affected.
 "I do appreciate that for a company, no matter what you call it, it's a cost," she said, adding that companies should see it as a normal cost of doing business in Europe.

 She declined to provide details on which companies would be affected or the size of the levy.
-The Commission has tentatively set July 14 for the announcement. ($1 = 0.8454 euros)
+The Commission has rescheduled the tentative date for the announcement to July 20 from July 14, which may still change, a Commission source said. ($1 = 0.8454 euros)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)